cjohansen/courier/README.md

 (get @cache cache-key) ;; Playlist response
 ```

+#### Surgical lookup params

 Sometimes your requests will use unwieldy data structures like configuration
 maps as parameters.
 This could lead to very large cache keys, or worse -
 sensitive data like credentials being used as cache keys.
-To avoid this, a cache
+To avoid this, a
-param can be expressed as a vector, which will be used to `get-in` the named
+lookup param can be expressed as a vector, which will be used to `get-in` the
-parameter.
+named parameter.

 Let's parameterize the Spotify API host using a configuration map: